VishnuKumarSS/stratforge-movie-ticket-booking-system/README.md

    npm run dev
    ```

-## Usage

-1. Access the frontend at `http://localhost:5173`
-2. Access the Django admin interface at `http://localhost:8000/admin`
+## Areas to be improved
+1. User authentication
+2. State management using libraries like zustand
+3. More intuitive design
+4. Containerization with Docker
-3. API endpoints are available at `http://localhost:8000/api/movies`
+5. Documentation for API endpoints
+6. Caching strategies